Seanl80/Dans-Doughnuts/README.md

 4. Feedback from the website when I'm navigating i.e. hovering over buttons.

    - All links whether buttons, nav bar or logo will change when hovering the mouse pointer over.
+   - The form has a customised thank you page as well.

 5. To be able to know all the flavours and see what they look like.